 These days, Konopištì is building up a new reputation as the location of one of the best new Czech golfing complexes to have opened since the start of the new millennium.
 The resort’s two 18-hole championship courses and 9-hole beginner’s course are laid out within the Tvoršovice Estate, together with a renovated chateau clubhouse and 50-bed hotel.

 The Radecky course – named after Napoleonic War marshal Václav Radecky of Radeè – is the creation of John Burns from the European PGA along with head greenkeeper Frantisek Stepan and it first opened in 2002.
-The D’Este Course – named after Archduke Ferdinand d’Este, successor to the Austrian Throne – was only completed in 2005 so it still has some time to make its mark.
+The D’Este Course – named after Archduke Ferdinand d’Este, successor to the Austrian Throne – was completed three years later, in 2005.

-The back nine begins with the shortest of the four par threes on the card, the 140-yard 10th hole.
-A couple of holes later, the massive (600-yard) 12th plays downhill with a right-angled dogleg to the green which may tempt big hitters – and the foolish – to fly the trees with their second shot.
-The 18th is another downhill hole, featuring a tree in the middle of the fairway, a pond in front of the green and two bunkers to the front and back of the putting surface.
+The back nine begins with the shortest of the four par threes on the card, the 128-metre 10th hole.
+A couple of holes later, the massive (545-metre) 12th plays downhill with a severe right-angled dogleg to the green which may tempt big hitters – and the foolish – to fly the trees with their second shot.
+The 18th is another downhill hole, featuring a tree in the middle of the fairway, a pond in front of the putting surface and a couple of bunkers to the front and back of the home green.